AI Governance

 - Add app templates with

-vup add. - Run AI tasks under rules and matched skills.
+vup app add. - Run AI tasks under rules and matched skills.

 - Add incremental capabilities with

-vup examplefor isolated capability references when needed. - Keep decisions and outputs auditable through the same conventions.
+vup example addfor isolated capability references when needed. - Keep decisions and outputs auditable through the same conventions.